 Humanitarian work and Voluntourism are interesting topics.
 The first time I went to Kenya was in 2013 and I made sure it was with a non-denominational group.
 Why was that important to me?
 I saw too many groups go with their own agenda of things like “We’ll dig a water well here while we preach our white religion and build our church here too.”

 Humanitarian work without a personal agenda that also focuses on truly sustainable projects that are co-created with communities that are being served is where I focus my efforts.
 I’ve not been focusing on humanitarian work on Kenya as much with so many causes requiring activism in the United States that came to light in a big way in the 2016 presidential election.

-While I continue to sponsor two girls’ education in Kenya and some sustainable clean water and food projects, I’ve been focusing more of my donations and time to local organizations that support causes I believe in: Racial Justice, Immigration Rights, Women’s rights, LGBTQ Rights, at-risk kids in my community, and more.
+While I continue to sponsor two girls’ education in Kenya and some sustainable clean water and food projects, I’ve been focusing more of my donations and time to local organizations that support causes I believe in: Racial Justice, Immigration Rights, Addiction Recovery, Homelessness Rehabilitation, Women’s and reproductive rights, LGBTQ rights, at-risk and underprivileged kids in my community, and giving back locally.

 Why don’t you have kids?
 (You'd make such a great mom.)

 This is always an interesting “question” that is actually no one’s business.
 AND I’ll answer it as I think it’s important to show that women don’t have to have kids or “build an empire” to have fulfillment.